drchaney/react-barcode-reader/README.md

 ## Introduction

 Barcode reading is a common requirement in various applications such as inventory management, hospitals, retail, ticketing, and more.
-The Zebra Crossing (ZXing) library is an open-source image processing library that supports reading various types of barcodes like QR codes, UPC codes, and more.
-This project provides a simple React application that integrates the ZXing library to read barcodes from images or live camera input.
+The Zebra Crossing (ZXing) library is an open-source image processing library that supports reading various types of barcodes like QR codes and UPC codes.
+This project provides a simple React application that integrates the ZXing library to read barcodes from live camera input.

 ## Features